papivot/pksconcourse/README.md

 **Step 1.** Copy the *sample_pipeline.yml* to an environment where the Concourse fly CLI is setup.

 **Step 2.** Modfiy the *sample_pipeline.yml* as per your requirements.
-Do not modify the reference to this git resource type
+Do not modify any references to this git resource type
 ```
 type: git
   source: